Chat Modeling: Interaction-Enhanced Agent Framework for Visualizing Literature-Grounded Biological Structures: Method Overview

 \section{Method Overview}

-We aim to develop a system to interpret arbitrary natural language inputs and initiate the corresponding modeling process for complex biological structures.
-The advent of LLMs, particularly ChatGPT and GPT-4, has marked a significant milestone in natural language understanding and the ability to follow complex instructions.
-Despite these advancements, a substantial disconnect remains between the operational paradigms of the modeling software, which primarily rely on mouse-click interactions, and the direct processing of textual inputs.
+Recent advances in LLMs have greatly improved natural language understanding and instruction following capabilities.
+Leveraging these capabilities, we aim to propose an agent framework that closes the gap between free-form textual commands and the mouse-driven workflows of existing modeling software.
+Informed by DR4 (multi-stage modeling workflow) from our formative study, the framework not only assists users in devising a step-by-step modeling plan but also translates each planned step, or raw user instructions, directly into concrete modeling operations.

 An effective strategy to bridge this gap involves adopting the procedural modeling paradigm and creating an intermediary component layer.
-This layer would serve as a conduit between users and the modeling software.
-Essentially, it would translate human-readable instructions into software-processable codes, acting as a translator between the user's textual descriptions and the software's command syntax.
+This layer serve as a conduit between users and the modeling software.
+Essentially, it would translate human-readable instructions into a software-processable recipe, acting as a translator between the user's textual descriptions and the software's command syntax.
+Here, a recipe denotes a structured model specification-listing the biological components, their quantities, and relevant constraints/parameters-that the modeling system can directly execute.

-Structured data formats like JSON and high-level programming languages like Python are excellent choices for the intermediary component's code format.
-They enable clear articulation and transmission of user intentions to the modeling software.
-Structured data formats offer distinct advantages over high-level programming languages, including ease of parsing and extensibility and compatibility across various programming languages.
-These characteristics make structured data formats highly suitable for interfacing between complex user inputs and software functionalities.
-Therefore, we choose JSON as the intermediary component code format to effectively represent users' intents and facilitate their processing by MesoCraft.

-The overview of our framework is illustrated in \autoref{fig: overview}.
-Initially, our framework begins by receiving user textual input, which is then processed by the Modeling Translator.
-The Modeling Translator acts as the intermediary component between users and MesoCraft.
-It embeds the user input into prompts for the LLM and receives the generated code back.
-Then the Modeling Translator interprets this code and generates modeling actions executable in MesoCraft.
-Utilizing a rule-based modeling approach, MesoCraft then produces the corresponding biological structures for user review.
-Should the users find the output unsatisfactory, they can provide feedback.
-This feedback is subsequently utilized by the LLM for refining its output in future iterations.